duckietown/dockertown/README.md

 ## Alternatives to Docker: Podman, nerdctl...

-Support for Docker-compatible clients like [Podman](https://podman.io/) and [Nerdctl](https://github.com/containerd/nerdctl) was introduced in Pydock version 0.44.0.
+Support for Docker-compatible clients like [Podman](https://podman.io/) and [Nerdctl](https://github.com/containerd/nerdctl) was introduced in Dockertown version 0.44.0.

 You can use an arbitrary binary to execute Docker commands by using the argument `client_call` of `dockertown.DockerCLient`.
 Here is an example: